Don't vote for BJP, SAD, Cong else Punjab will drown in drugs again: Kejriwal

 "Last year, the Punjab police seized 2,000 kg of drugs, destroyed the properties of drug dealers, and arrested significant smugglers, which led to the people starting to believe that the AAP government is not scared of anything," Kejriwal said.

-Kejriwal announced the formation of village defence committees (VDCs) composed of retired teachers, ex-servicemen, youth, and sarpanchs (village heads).
+Kejriwal said village defence committees (VDCs) composed of retired teachers, ex-servicemen, youth, and sarpanchs (village heads) are being formed.
 The VDCs will gather information on local drug activity while keeping the identities of informants confidential.

+The Punjab government has created a mobile app for this purpose.
+A VDC member can submit information through this app, and his identity will be kept confidential, he said.

+"One of the tasks is to provide information about those selling drugs so that the police can arrest them and send them to jail.
+The second is to ensure that those in the village, who are victims of drug addiction, are taken to the nearest centre for treatment," Kejriwal said regarding the VDCs.

 He encouraged the VDCs to take charge of making their villages drug-free, assuring them of the government's full support.